ZXShady/zxshady.github.io/ufcs.md

 The main objections are from what I see online are.

-1. unpredictable lookup complexity: C++ name lookup is already difficult
+1. Unpredictable lookup complexity: C++ name lookup is already difficult
-2. overload resolution ambiguity: what if both a member and a free function exist?
+2. Overload resolution ambiguity: what if both a member and a free function exist?
 3. API ownership confusion and unstable APIs: `x.f()` suggests `f` belongs to the type, even if it actually comes from some unrelated namespace.
-4. readability concerns: today, `x.f()` and `f(x)` may communicate different design intent which I think is bad design even without UFCS.
+4. Readability concerns: today, `x.f()` and `f(x)` may communicate different design intent which I think is bad design even without UFCS.
+5. Typos with pointers `a.f()` and `a->f()` can mean different things, this is a weak point since this already happens with anything that has an overloaded `->` operator like `unique_ptr`,`optional` UFCS would just make it more uniform and allow pointers to have the same power.

-Most is taken from online=comments and from this [UFCS is a breaking change](https://isocpp.org/files/papers/P3027R0.html) paper.
+Most is taken from online comments and from this [UFCS is a breaking change](https://isocpp.org/files/papers/P3027R0.html) paper.

 These concerns are real.
 C++ is not a small language, and any feature that touches lookup and overload resolution is dangerous territory.
 C++ is not a playground